Roam with Roni

 This blog represents my personal viewpoints and experiences only.
 For your own journey, please consult reliable financial, medical and nutritional sources.

 I was now enjoying my revised body immensely.
-My stomach looked and felt great and my scar faded with each passing month.
-Although still noticeable, the elongated scar was not an eyesore, and will continue to fade over time.
+My stomach looked and I felt great.
+I managed my elongated scar through the 9th month, and the results were excellent.
+Though still noticeable, it was quite faded, and would continue to fade over time.

-I was, however, self-conscious about my skin puckers—one at each hip.
-Referred to as “dog ears” in the biz, these are small, raised areas of excess skin found at either end of the sealed incision.
-Not everyone who undergoes a tummy tuck develops skin puckers, which can occur due to the use of shorter incisions during the procedure.
-Shorter incisions are preferred to keep the scar as small as possible, but they can be more difficult to close, causing the skin to fold and protrude.
+I was, however, self-conscious about the two skin puckers—one protruding from each hip.
+Referred to as “dog ears” in the biz, these are small, raised areas of excess skin that form at either end of the sealed incision.
+Not everyone who undergoes a tummy tuck develops skin puckers, which can occur when shorter incisions are used, causing the skin to fold and protrude.
+While I appreciate that my surgeon wisely prioritized a shorter incision (and thus a shorter scar), I now had to deal with dog ears.

-The plan was to massage the skin regularly to encourage it to flatten on its own.
-However, if the protrusions persisted for a year, Dr. Fichadia would remove them with a minor in-office procedure.
+The plan was to massage the sites regularly to encourage the skin to flatten on its own.
+However, if the protrusions would persist for a year, Dr. Fichadia would remove them via a minor in-office procedure.
 In my case, the puckers didn’t work themselves out, and I ended up needing the procedure.
 I would remain awake and alert for this one and would not require a driver.

-I had hoped the procedure would be quick, but it ended up taking about 80 minutes.
-Everything went smoothly, and I’m more than pleased.
-Dr. Fichadia started by cold spraying my left hip, numbing it in preparation for the series of local anesthetic shots.
-I felt no pain as she trimmed away the excess skin and adjacent adipose tissue.
+The procedure ended up taking about 80 minutes.
+Everything went smoothly, and I’m more than pleased with the result.
+Dr. Fichadia started by cold spraying my left hip, instantly numbing it.
+She then administered a series of local anesthetic shots.
+I felt no pain as she proceeded to trim away the excess skin and adjacent adipose tissue.
+Mentally, though, I was filled with anxiety and a sense of helplessness that might have been eased had I taken calming meds.
 She then shaped the area, excised any remaining folds, and cauterized the site to seal it and prevent bleeding.

-I avoided looking directly at the site but watched the smoke as it rose from my flesh during the cauterization stage.
+During the goings-on, I avoided looking directly at the site but watched as smoke from my flesh rose during the cauterization stage.
 Dr. Fichadia placed sutures to close the incisions, and dressings were applied.
 The same process was then repeated on my right hip.
-I asked the assistant to save the removed tissue so I could photograph it.
-While I’m too vain to share a photo of the dog ears while they were still part of me, I have no problem showing them to you now that they are gone.
+I asked the assistant to let me inspect the removed tissue up close.
+While I’m too vain to share a photo of myself with dog ears, here they are now that they are no longer a part of me.

 Skin side up, excised tissue